Barozzi/zen_timer/issues.md

 - The button should only appear when there is a refresh and when the previous session has been determiend to not be complete.
 - By not kicking off the timer based on the call to Firebase, I can bypass the double execute bug.

-### E024 Enhancement: Update UI to use bootstrap-material-design
+### E025 Enhancement: Add resume session button when a page refresh interrupts a work session

 ### E023 Enhancement: On page load, check the times stamp on the last session to determine if a session should be resumed